Continuing Education Department: firstname.lastname@example.org

 With a faculty of internationally renowned teachers, scholars, and practitioners, the two -week institute includes hands-on making, intensive tutorials, skills-based learning, lectures and screenings, and theory and practice sessions.
 The goal is to provide an intensive experience of being on the cutting edge of animation and fine arts.
 Boundary Crossings culminates with a public exhibition of animated installations created during the two-week Institute.

-Rolling admission through May 31 or until Institute has filled.
+Rolling admission until Institute has filled.
 Download the application.

 Non-credit enrollment: $1,790; 3-credit under-graduate enrollment: $3,609; 3-credit graduate enrollment: $3,609